Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/eog.md

 The EOG path through that subtree will depend on the node types of that tree and mostly start connecting one of the AST leaf nodes.

 ## FunctionDeclaration
-A function declaration is the start of an intraprocedural EOG and contains its end.
+A function declaration is the start of an intra-procedural EOG and contains its end.
 Therefore there is no incoming or outgoing edge to `previous` or `next` eog nodes that are not in its AST subtree.
 The EOG connects the code body, as well as the default values of parameters if they exist.

 Interesting fields: